Open this page in a new tab

 Introduction

-ez-Zantur is located on a rocky spur overlooking the Colonnaded street in Petra.
+ez-Zantur is located on a rocky spur overlooking the Colonnaded Street in Petra.
 Excavations have uncovered a mansion on top of the spur.
 The chronology of this site is debated.

 Petra - Introduction Webpage